 It’s up to us to bring forth this new level of consciousness by raising awareness and taking action for the planet and all life on Earth.
 We must live everyday as if it was Earth Day

-Earth Day, 2015.
-How will you create space for this new level of consciousness to take hold?
+To celebrate Earth Day, how will you create space for this new level of consciousness to take hold?

 Below are some ideas – from simple to more involved – to living every day as it were Earth Day.

 - Enjoy time outside regularly, in gratitude for what the earth provides.

 - Switch from conventional light bulbs to compact fluorescent lights (CFLs)

 - Use a reusable canvas bag when shopping.
 Skip the plastic produce bags, too.

 - Start a compost pile.
 Plant a garden.
 Frequent the farmer’s market.

 - Carpool, ride your bike to work, or telecommute if possible.